Artificial Intelligence and Patent Law

 Advances in artificial intelligence (AI) have raised novel questions for U.S. patent law, just as AI has raised concerns in other branches of intellectual property law, including copyrights and the right of publicity.
 Committees of both the House and Senate have expressed interest in these issues.

 One important issue for patent law is whether inventions made using AI can be patented.
-Although U.S. patent law currently requires a human inventor and does not allow patenting of inventions made solely by AI, patents can be granted on some inventions that human inventors make with AI assistance.
+Although U.S. patent law currently requires a human inventor and does not allow patenting of inventions made solely by AI, patents can be granted on at least some inventions that human inventors make with AI assistance.

 The concept of inventorship in U.S. patent law traces some of its roots to the U.S. Constitution.
-Congress’s authority to establish patent protections—as well as copyrights—is founded on the Constitution’s Intellectual Property (IP) Clause, which gives Congress the power “[t]o promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.”
+Congress's authority to establish patent protections—as well as copyrights—is founded on the Constitution's Intellectual Property (IP) Clause, which gives Congress the power "[t]o promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."
 Thus, the IP Clause allows Congress to give copyright and patent protections to authors and inventors, respectively.
-Related to this shared constitutional foundation, the question of whether inventions made using AI may be patented is analogous to the question of whether creative works made using AI may be copyrighted—a question explored in a separate Legal Sidebar.

 The Patent Act requires that each application for a patent be made or authorized by the inventor(s), who must make an oath or declaration that they believe they are the inventor(s).
 The U.S. Court of Appeals for the Federal Circuit has held that inventorship requires conception, or mentally forming a complete idea for a particular new invention that skilled persons in the relevant field would be able to put into practice without excessive experimentation.
-As the U.S. Supreme Court has explained, a person need not
+As the U.S. Supreme Court has explained, a person need not successfully reduce to practice (make or perform) an invention to be an inventor—although courts recognize that, in some situations, conception and reduction to practice may tend to occur simultaneously.

 If an invention has multiple (joint) inventors, all of them generally must apply jointly for the patent and make the required oath.
 As the Federal Circuit summarized in Pannu v.
 Iolab Corp., to qualify as a joint inventor, a person must (1) contribute in a "significant manner" to the invention, (2) contribute in a way that is not "insignificant in quality" compared with the whole invention, and (3) contribute more than an explanation of "well-known concepts and/or the current state of the art."
 The Patent Act provides that joint inventors need not "work together or at the same time," make the "same type or amount of contribution," or contribute to every claim of the patent.